Our workstream for 2020: Trust

 If not used responsibly, ADM can have significant negative impacts for New Zealand.
 This is especially so for people who are already disadvantaged or marginalised.

 We wanted to know what New Zealanders’ experiences, hopes and challenges were with organisations using automated decision-making.

 We sought out members of Māori, Pasifika, disability, youth and ethnic communities to participate in workshops with us.
 Members of these communities are often excluded when it comes to designing ADM systems.

 We partnered with Brainbox and Toi Āria.
 Brainbox carried out a review of existing research literature on the topic and interviewed experts.
 Toi Āria travelled the country using their participatory design process.

 Participatory design helps those using or impacted by a system to have a say in how it works.
 Understanding how someone might solve a challenge they face will surface new insights for design.
 People become active partners in designing a service, not a passive recipient of that service.

 Toi Āria measured levels of trust using a Comfort Board.
 Workshop participants were given a series of scenarios where algorithms were used to make decisions.
 These related to immigration, job search, health, youth support criminal justice.
 They then located themselves and their level of comfort with that scenario on a trust-benefit matrix.
 The scenarios had deliberate information gaps or ambiguities built in to elicit discomfort and generate the participant’s own voice in expressing their concerns or desired criteria for comfort.

-We're working on a final report to the Hon Dr David Clark, Minister for the Digital Economy and Communications.
-We'll have this on our website in February 2021.
+We’ve presented our report to Hon Dr David Clark, Minister for the Digital Economy and Communications.
+We'll work with him in 2021 to support implementation of our recommendations.